 Construction: is the writing clear and concise?
 Are the elements well organized?
 Are tables and figures well-built and accompanied by notes?

-However, the most important continues being the quality of the idea, not of the text, unless the text is poor to the point of hindering the comprehension of the idea
+However, the most important continues to be the quality of the idea, not of the text, unless the text is poor to the point of hindering the comprehension of the idea